Scorpion Anchorage Pier Replacement

 Purpose and Need

-Public involvement will be essential throughout the planning process.
+Public involvement and comment is encouraged.
 Interested individuals, organizations, and agencies may submit written comments online at: http://parkplanning.nps.gov/ScorpionPier.

 For questions contact: CHIS_Information@nps.